 A PhD is a significant investment, but it is one that brings an invaluable personal experience and a wealth of professional opportunities upon your graduation.

-There are a range of different sources of funding available for PhD students at QMUL – in fact, we offer 220 fully or partially funded studentships.
+If you are not able to self-fund your studies, there are a range of different sources of funding available for PhD students at Queen Mary – in fact, we offer over 100 fully or partially funded studentships each year.
 These include:

 - Other sources (such as charities and industry).

 Planning your funding is an important element of the application process and we recommend that you begin to explore your funding options as early as possible.